 After dinner, I met a dance band from Saudi Arabia travelling on-board; Al Raya Al Douwaliah from Dammam.
 They performed some dances and invited me to join them dancing at 36,000 ft!

 Back to my seat, I enjoyed watching Wimbledon tennis on Live TV in the E-box in-flight entertainment.
 In fact, I could enjoy 2 programs at the same time with the help of the small handset.

 The flight itself took 9 hours and 4 minutes, according to FlightRadar 24.
 We flew over Beijing, then continued to head West towards Xinjiang, turned SW towards Pakistan and finally over the Gulf of Oman.
-The Westbound trips typically battle with a strong head wind, which this time resulted in a 1 hour longer flight time than Eastbound leg (In hindsight, I should have chosen to fly Westbound in The Residence and Eastbound in Economy instead!).
+The Westbound trips typically battle with a strong head wind, which this time resulted in a 1 hour longer flight time than Eastbound leg.

 I was very tired after a long day sightseeing in Seoul and producing my vlog.
 I brought my own eye mask and managed to sleep for a good 4 hours solid, I woke up shortly before the cabin lights came back on for the breakfast service.

 The breakfast was a choice between cod fish and rice or pancakes.
 It also came with a muesli bar and a packaged croissant, but I would have preferred some fresh fruit.

 From the tail camera, I could watch the A380 landing in Abu Dhabi around 05:25, 15 minutes ahead of schedule; even at this early hour, the outside temperature was already 36 degrees Celsius.

 To me, the key to having a good Economy long haul flight is to have comfort and good rest.